spellshape/cli/contributing.md

     - [Ask for help](#ask-for-help)
   - [Prioritizing issues with milestones](#prioritizing-issues-with-milestones)

-Before you create a new PR on Ignite CLI, make sure that you read and comply with this document.
+Before you create a new PR on Spellshape CLI, make sure that you read and comply with this document.

-Start a new [Discussion](https://github.com/ignite/cli/discussions/new) if you want to propose changes to this document.
+Start a new [Discussion](https://github.com/spellshape/cli/discussions/new) if you want to propose changes to this document.

-To prepare for success, see [Set Up Your Ignite CLI Development Environment](dev-env-setup.md).
+To prepare for success, see [Set Up Your Spellshape CLI Development Environment](dev-env-setup.md).

-To contribute to docs and tutorials, see [Contributing to Ignite CLI Docs](https://docs.ignite.com/contributing).
+To contribute to docs and tutorials, see [Contributing to Spellshape CLI Docs](https://docs.spellshape.com/contributing).

 Thank you for your contribution!

 ## Providing Feedback

-* Before you open an issue, do a web search, and check for [existing open and closed GitHub Issues](https://github.com/ignite/cli/issues) to see if your question has already been asked and answered.
+* Before you open an issue, do a web search, and check for [existing open and closed GitHub Issues](https://github.com/spellshape/cli/issues) to see if your question has already been asked and answered.
 If you find a relevant topic, you can comment on that issue.

-* To provide feedback or ask a question, create a [GitHub issue](https://github.com/ignite/cli/issues/new/choose).
+* To provide feedback or ask a question, create a [GitHub issue](https://github.com/spellshape/cli/issues/new/choose).
 Be sure to provide the relevant information, case study, or informative links as suggested by the Pull Request template.

 * We recommend using GitHub issues for issues and feedback.
-However, you can ask quick questions on the **#🛠️ build-chains** channel in the official [Ignite Discord](https://discord.gg/ignite).
+However, you can ask quick questions on the **#🛠️ build-chains** channel in the official [Spellshape Discord](https://discord.gg/spellshape).

 ## Opening pull requests (PRs)